Beyond Prague / The traveler’s guide to culinary Brno

 Inside, you will find a vibrant, colorful, and wildly creative space.
 The menu is never just a list of drinks; it is usually an interactive game, a storybook, or a puzzle that you solve with the help of the passionate and highly knowledgeable bar staff.
 The cocktails themselves are marvels of flavor and presentation, often incorporating unexpected ingredients, custom glassware, and theatrical flourishes like smoke or fire.
 Because they do not take reservations and capacity is strictly limited, arriving with a flexible schedule—the hallmark of the self-guided traveler—is the best way to secure a spot in this extraordinary venue.

-Discover Brno on Your Own Terms
+Discover Brno on your own terms

 Exploring a new city should be an exercise in freedom, not a test of endurance.
 You deserve to spend an extra hour savoring a Moravian wine at Atelier, or taking your time to find the unmarked door of Super Panda Circus, without worrying about a tour bus leaving you behind.